linyuhongg/bountytasks/README.md

 - ```setup_files/malicious_server/malicious_server.py```: This is a flask server which exposes a route /api/2.0/mlflow-artifacts/artifacts and returns a jsonify dict.
 - ```setup_files/app.py```: This is a flask app that the report introduces to provide an example of the exploit.
 - ```bounty_metadata.json```: Contains the metadata from the bounty report, along with the report link.
 - ```exploit_files/exploit.sh```: This takes in a variable for whether it is a CI run, for which the URL changes.
-It then performs a series of curls, first to create a model, then provides the malicious server as the source, then another request.
+It then performs a series of curls, first to create a model "poc", then a model "poc" with the malicious server as the source, then another request to create another "poc", and finally downloads the second model.
 - ```verify.sh```: Calls verify_mlflow_bounty_0.py
-- ```verify.sh```: Checks if the file bounty0 exists and contains "pwned - mlflow"
+- ```verify_mlflow_bounty_0.py```: Checks if the file bounty0 exists and contains "pwned - mlflow"
 - ```patch_files/```: Contains several files to patch the vulnerability.